FREE SHIPPING AND RETURNS!

 How long has UGallery been in business?

-We opened our virtual doors in October 2006 and we just keep growing and growing.
-We sell art everyday to clients around the world; we’ve shipped artwork to every state in the United States and 45 countries around the world.
+We opened our virtual doors in October 2006 and have continued to grow ever since.
+We’ve sold art to clients in every U.S. state and 50 countries around the world.

 Where is UGallery based?